 A NAME CHANGE IS A BIG PAIN

 I don’t feel that just because I am female, I shouldn’t also be allowed to carry on my family name.
-While my grandfather was one of six children and all of them had children of their own, I am one of the last to carry our family name.
+While my grandfather was one of six children, and all of them had children of their own, I am one of the last to carry our family name.
 My grandfather had three sisters and two brothers.
 Of his siblings, his sisters had mostly boys while he and his brothers had mostly girls.
-That left two males to carry on the family name and now, my son is the end of the line unless my cousin and a third cousin have sons.
+That left just two males to carry on the family name.

 IN THE END . . .